mehulagg/gitlab/doc/development/permissions.md

 As an aside, most endpoints can be cleanly categorized as a CRUD (create, read, update, destroy) action on a resource.
 The services and abilities follow suit, which is why many are named like `Projects::CreateService` or `:read_project`.

-Say, for example, we extract the whole endpoint into a service.
+Say, for example, we extract the whole endpoint into a service returning a [ServiceResponse](reusing_abstractions.html#serviceresponse).
 The `can?` check will now be in the service.
 Say the service reuses an existing finder, which we are modifying for our purposes.
 Should we make the finder check an ability?

 - If the finder doesn't accept `current_user`, and therefore doesn't check permissions, then probably no.
 - If the finder accepts `current_user`, and doesn't check permissions, then it would be a good idea to double check other usages of the finder, and we might consider adding authorization.